-- 1. Prepare a VM for Unity Connection - 2.
-Prepare a server for Unity Connection
+- 1. Configure platform connectivity to the LAN - 2.
+Prepare the server for Unity Connection

 Cisco Unity Connection is used as the voicemail platform for the unified communications foundation.
 It is configured as a simple voicemail-only system that uses a single server.